dhruv465/Lumina-Outreach/README.md

 - **Status:** We have completely refactored the server-side code, established a clean service layer, removed redundant controllers, and fixed the initial "patchwork" issues.
 This was a critical first step that sets us up for success.

-### Phase 1: NLU Engine and Integration (10% Complete)
+### Phase 1: NLU Engine and Integration (In Progress - ~75% Complete)

-- **Status:** We have a detailed, professional-grade plan to use Google Dialogflow CX.
-The architectural decision is made, but no implementation has begun.
-The next step is setting up the Google Cloud project.
+- **Status:** Significant progress has been made.
+We have successfully integrated Google Dialogflow CX as our primary Natural Language Understanding (NLU) engine.
+- **Key Achievements:**
+    - **Architectural Decision:** Confirmed the use of Google Dialogflow CX for robust intent, entity, and sentiment detection.
+    - **Environment Setup:** Configured Google Cloud project, enabled Dialogflow API, set up service account credentials, and updated environment variables.
+    - **Code Integration:** Refactored `server/src/services/aiService.ts` to use the Dialogflow CX client, replacing placeholder logic.
+Updated `aiOrchestrationController.ts` and `aiOrchestrationRoutes.ts` to expose a new `/analyze-text` endpoint.
+    - **Initial Intent Creation:** Guided the creation of core sales intents (e.g., `interested`, `not_interested`, `price_inquiry`) in the Dialogflow CX console.
+    - **Training Data Augmentation:** Developed a script (`server/scripts/process-dataset.js`) to download and process a large customer support dataset from Hugging Face, generating CSV files for bulk import of training phrases into Dialogflow intents.
+- **Current Focus:** Augmenting existing Dialogflow intents with training phrases from the processed dataset to enhance NLU accuracy and breadth.

 ### Phase 2: Dialogue Management & Response Generation (0% Complete)